-America has, by far, the largest, most powerful, well-equipped, and best trained military force to ever exist on Earth.
-This is probably why Americans can’t have any discussion about military spending without talking about which countries in the world can field an Army which even come close to the United States’.
+America has, by far, the largest, most powerful, well-equipped, and best-trained military force to ever exist on Earth.
+This is probably why Americans can’t have any discussion about military spending without talking about which countries in the world can field an Army that even comes close to the United States’.

-On the list of the top military spenders in the world, it’s a fairly well-known fact the U.S. spends as much on its military as the next five countries on said list, combined.
-Which is fine by the military, because golf courses, and flat screen TVs (and if you’re in the Marines, a barracks next to a river of sh-t) don’t come cheap.
+On the list of the world’s top military spenders, it’s a pretty well-known fact that the U.S. spends as much on its military as the next five countries on the list combined.
+Which is fine by the military, because golf courses, flat screen TVs (and if you’re in the Marines, a barracks next to a river of sh*t) don’t come cheap.

 10. Costa Rica